legolas-tek/ek/README.md

 6
 ```

 For more information about the language, check out [Getting started with EK](https://github.com/legolas-tek/ek/wiki/Getting-Started-with-EK).
+Example programs can be found in the [examples](examples) directory.

 ## Editor Support